coleifer/huey/README.rst

 a lightweight alternative.

 * written in python (2.7+, 3.4+)
-* optional dependency on the Python Redis client
 * clean and simple APIs
+* redis, sqlite, or in-memory storage

 huey supports:

 * multi-process, multi-thread or greenlet task execution models
 * schedule tasks to execute at a given time, or after a given delay
 * schedule recurring tasks, like a crontab
-* retry tasks that fail automatically
+* automatically retry tasks that fail
 * task result storage
 * task locking
 * task pipelines and chains